Check out this great tutorial for How To Make Cloth Wipes For Cloth Diapering!

-Clip the corners so there isn’t a big lump in the corners, being careful not to clip your stitching.
+Clip the corners of the wipes so there isn’t a big lump in the corners, being careful not to clip your stitching.

 Turn inside out and press using an iron, making sure to fold in the part where you left it open.

-Stitch around the edges, backstitching at the beginning and end, and voila!
+Straight Stitch or Zig-zag, for a decorative look, around the edges, backstitching at the beginning and end, and voila!

 Just wash and you’re good to go.

-These simple and easy homemade cloth diapers are a great choice for your own child, but also an excellent choice for gifting to a friend who has a baby on the way.
+These simple and easy homemade cloth diapers are a great choice for your own child, but also an excellent choice for gifting to a friend (soon to be new Mom) who has a baby on the way.

-Additionally, if you aren’t planning to cloth diaper, these cloth wipes come in handy.
+Additionally, if you aren’t planning to cloth diaper, these cloth wipes still come in handy.

-They are great for tender bottoms, spit up messes or even use after feeding their first soft foods.
+They are great for tender baby’s bottom, spit up messes or even use after feeding their first soft foods.